All Episodes

 Here's where it gets sinister, though.

-Didn't matter if it's grabbing, groping, touching, fondling, uh, kissing against one's will.
+Didn't matter if it's grabbing, groping, touching, fondling, kissing against one's will.

-You just forget it because after all, they're the Clintons and the Clintons, they're on the right side of abortion rights and gay rights and women's rights, but are they?
+You just forget it because after all, they're the Clintons and the Clintons, they're on the right side of abortion rights and gay rights and women's rights.

-And you know, you'll accept that Hillary's running, and you'll forget she takes all of these millions of millions of dollars from countries that practice sharia.
+And, you know, you'll accept that Hillary's running and you'll forget she takes all of these millions and millions of dollars from countries that practice Sharia.

-Yeah, you know, where women can't drive, women are told how to dress, uh, women can't leave the house without a male's permission, they can't travel abroad.
+Yeah, you know, where women can't drive, women are told how to dress, women can't leave the house without a male's permission.

-Uh it's been Sean Hannity that's speaking out against Sharia so people uh can live their own lives and not get thrown off buildings.
+It's been Sean Hannity that's speaking out against Sharia so people can live their own lives and not get thrown off buildings.

 Who cares?